 You know, with the availability of the Internet, this is a problem that is easily solved.
 You can go research about different investment schemes and see which ones will suit you.
 But of course, you should not just decide based off of the search results on Google.
-What you need to do is take all of what you learned online and seek a financial expert.
+What you need to do is take all of what you learned online and seek investment management companies.
 These advisers will give you objective comments on your financial standing and how you can start investing with what you have.

 You can also look for literacy lesson so that you have at least the basic know-how of investing.
 You are in a good spot because you are young and have all the time to learn more about different investment types, just make a little effort.

 You have probably heard people who have earned millions from investing telling everyone to start investing right away, stop thinking about the money you have now because it will grow exponentially if you invest now.
 Truthfully, that is only half true.
 Yes, your money will grow significantly when you start now and leave it to grow over time, but you also have to think about the money you have right now.
 If you think that you do not have enough money to put in, stick with the safer options first like traditional savings, and fund growing accounts like a short term mutual fund investment.
 Opt for these before you start dabbling in more complicated investment schemes.

 Contrary to popular belief, you do not need a very big amount of money to start investing.
 You just need enough to start diversifying your portfolio, one investment at a time.
 Do not stress out too much about this, that s why your financial adviser is there, seek help if you need clarifications.

 Risk of losing money